European Cricket Council

-The European Cricket Council (ECC) is an international body which oversaw cricket in European countries other than the Test-playing cricketing nation of England, the only European Full Member of the ICC for the duration of the ECC's existence.
+The European Cricket Council (ECC) was an international body which oversaw cricket in European countries other than the Test-playing cricketing nation of England, the only European Full Member of the ICC for the duration of the ECC's existence until 2010.
+Since 2008, ICC Europe, the International Cricket Council region for Europe has succeeded the operations of ECC, akin to ICC East Asia-Pacific and ICC Americas.

 History

 Cricket is recorded as having first been played in Europe by Admiral Nelson's troops and sailors whilst they were stationed in Naples in 1793.
 The game quickly grew in popularity, and was regularly played at amateur level throughout the 19th century.
 Many professional clubs formed at the end of the 19th and beginning of the 20th century, the most famous of which, the Milan Cricket and Football Club, was the forerunner of A.C.
 Milan.
 However, the rise of Fascism across Europe in the 1920s and 1930s saw a decline in the game's popularity.
 Although it continued to be played at amateur level, it was not until the 1990s that it began to revive on a larger scale.

 The ECC was founded in 1997, replacing the administration heavy European Cricket Federation, and expanded from an initial membership of 14 to having 34 member associations (as of 2022).
 Nine of the member nations had ICC associate status, a further 17 had affiliate status, and 11 were ICC prospective members.
 The game continues to grow in popularity, and three ECC members, Scotland, Ireland, and The Netherlands, along with test status England, competed in the 2007 ICC Cricket World Cup and the 2009 Twenty20 World Cup.
-Ireland became the 11th Test nation in the world & 2nd in Europe on 22 June 2017.
+Ireland became the 11th Test nation in the world and 2nd in Europe on 22 June 2017.